pypa/packaging.python.org/source/discussions/distribution-package-vs-import-package.rst

 packages.
 Alternatively, the term "distribution package" can be used to refer to a specific file that contains a certain version of a project.

-Note that in the Linux world, "distribution package" refers to a package provided by the system package manager, which is a different meaning.
+Note that in the Linux world, a "distribution package", most commonly abbreviated as "distro package" or just "package", is something provided by the system package manager of the `Linux distribution <distro_>`_, which is a different meaning.

 What's an import package?